How to organize your blog life 📝

 1) Define your project

 If you’re a new blogger or struggle to find the perfect niche, it is important to define what you want to do with your blog.
 Travel blogger?
 Book blogger?
 Lifestyle blogger or all of the previous?
 Your choice.
-Defining well your project will help you finding the topics of your next articles just as much as targeting the perfect community on Social Media.
-As obvious as it seems, I suggest you to spend time defining your project and what you want to do, it will save you time the future!
+Defining well your project will help you find the topics of your next articles as well as target the perfect community on Social Media.
+As obvious as it seems, I suggest you to spend time defining your project and what you want to do, it will save you time in the future!

 2) Schedule it